dacvs/aoc2023/README.md

 straightforward to derive the solution trajectory from the unique line, so the hard part is to find the (unique) line.

-This problem (of finding a line that meets many other given lines in 3D space) seems like a least-squares problem.
+This problem (of finding a line that meets many other given lines in 3D space) seemed to me at first like a least-squares problem.
 I did not manage to cast it as a least-squares problem.

+However,
-However, if we consider it as a more general problem of optimization (find a line near as possible to many other lines), it is easy to imagine that there are only a few independent variables (I brought it down to 2 real variables), and there should be a well-behaved objective
+if we consider it as a more general problem of optimization (find a line near as possible to many other lines), it is easy to imagine that there are only a few independent variables (I brought it down to 2 real variables), and there should be a well-behaved objective